A small person at night.

 BEE: Behavioral and Experimental Economics.
 Overall, a pretty good course.
 The Professor is very chilled, and the course content is comprehensive.
 In other words, if you get a chance, you should take the course.
 The bidding points for the course go very high, though.
 I am unsure if the course is worth that many bidding points, but the Professor thinks it is not.
 In his words, “BEE is hugely overrated.”
 So make an informed choice.

-An important thing that I learned from the course is the importance of making a good group.
+An important thing that I learned from the course is the importance of joining/forming a good group.
 I had a frustrating experience in the group project because the group dynamics did not work out.
 The course also demonstrated several use cases of a random number generator.
 I wish the instructor used a random group generator as well.
 It would level the playing field much more.

 PS: I would use the term “dominant strategy” very carefully from now on.
 I do not wish to disappoint my instructor xD.